psychological-safety-yogis/awesome-psych-safety/README.md

 [Lessons Learned from Alcoa: Establishing a Safety Culture to Improve Business Performance](https://orionrisk.com/lessons-learned-from-alcoa/)

 "Clear accountability.
-Anytime a worker was injured, the unit president had to report it to O’Neill within 24 hours and present a plan to ensure the injury never happened again.
-That meant that vice presidents had to be in constant communication with ﬂoor managers, and ﬂoor managers needed to get workers to raise warnings as soon as they saw a problem.
-Workers learned to keep a list of suggestions nearby so that when the vice presidents asked for a plan, there was an idea box already full of possible solutions.
-Any employee at any level had a channel for getting their ideas in front of the highest levels of leadership."
+Anytime a worker was injured, the unit president had to report it to O’Neill within 24 hours and present a plan to ensure the injury never happened again. **That meant that vice presidents had to be in constant communication with ﬂoor managers,** and ﬂoor managers needed to get workers to raise warnings as soon as they saw a problem. **Workers learned to keep a list of suggestions nearby so that when the vice presidents asked for a plan, there was an idea box already full of possible solutions.
+Any employee at any level had a channel for getting their ideas in front of the highest levels of leadership."**

 [How Paul O’Neill Fought For Safety At Alcoa](https://davidburkus.com/2020/04/how-paul-oneill-fought-for-safety-at-alcoa/)

-"It wasn’t an overnight transformation, but Paul O’Neill’s internal fight against accidents—his fight for worker safety gradually changed the systems and the culture.
-Since prioritizing worker safety meant studying the production process, the improvements made also made the plants run more efficiently.
-Since monitoring and responding to accidents meant constantly communicating safety numbers and ideas for increasing safety, eventually executives began sharing other data and other ideas more rapidly as well."
+"It wasn’t an overnight transformation, but Paul O’Neill’s internal fight against accidents—his fight for worker safety gradually changed the systems and the culture. **Since prioritizing worker safety meant studying the production process, the improvements made also made the plants run more efficiently.** Since monitoring and responding to accidents meant constantly communicating safety numbers and ideas for increasing safety, **eventually executives began sharing other data and other ideas more rapidly as well."**

 [The Power of Safety Leadership: Paul O’Neill, Safety and Alcoa](https://aerossurance.com/helicopters/paul-oneill-safety-alcoa-power-safety-leadership/)

 "Employees were told not to be afraid to suggest proactive maintenance.
-And O’Neill sent a note to every worker telling them call him at home if managers didn’t follow up on their safety suggestions.
+And **O’Neill sent a note to every worker telling them call him at home if managers didn’t follow up on their safety suggestions.**

 #### The Essence of Safety Leadership

-And what happened?
-That focus on seeking suggestions and acting on them helped give permission not only for safety improvements but a whole range of continuous improvements (observation, identification, analysis and action) across all aspects of their operations:
+And what happened?  **That focus on *seeking suggestions* and acting on them helped give permission not only for safety improvements but a whole range of continuous improvements (observation, identification, analysis and action) across all aspects of their operations:
-'Workers started calling, but they didn’t want to talk about accidents,' O’Neill told me.
-'They wanted to talk about all these other great ideas.'"
+'Workers started calling, but they didn’t want to talk about accidents,' O’Neill told me. *'They wanted to talk about all these other great ideas.*'"**

 [workclout.com/blog/how-alcoa-quintupled-their-revenue-by-focusing-on-worker-safety](https://www.workclout.com/blog/how-alcoa-quintupled-their-revenue-by-focusing-on-worker-safety)